Follow a user

-Follow & Unfollow
+Follow and Unfollow

 The source feed should have a group that has “following” activity selector enabled, for example the built-in timeline group.
 The target feed should have a group that has “current” activity selector enabled, for example the built-in user group.